Common Known Issues

 - Press and hold (Long press) on Snapdragon Spaces Services and select "App info".

 - Press to enter "Permissions" -> Verify Camera is under Allowed.
 If not, tap and set it to "Allow only while using the app".
-Please see Running Spaces applicaitons for more details.
+Please see Running Spaces applications for more details.

-This issue has been fixed in 0.6.1, but the Camera permission still needs to be granted to enable Hand Tracking functionality.
+This issue has been fixed in 0.6.1, but the Camera permission still needs to be granted to enable perception functionality.